wesone/blackrik/docs/EventBusAdapter.md

 # start
 `async start()`
 Starts the event bus.
 This will be executed after all subscribers called `subscribe`.

+# stop
+`async stop()`
+Stops the event bus.
+Connections to underlying systems should be closed.

 # subscribe
 `async subscribe(name: string, type: string, callback: function)`